particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 ### How am I billed for the growth plan?

 You initially decide how many blocks you want when you create your growth organization.
-That many blocks will be billed at {{growthBlockPrice}} each at the start of your billing period.
+That many blocks will be billed at {{growthBlockCellularPrice}} each at the start of your billing period for cellular devices.
+For other types of devices, see [what is a block](#what-is-a-block-).

 If another block is needed: